 Finally, good rice should also have a pearly appearance due to its starch content.
 This is crucial for giving paella its characteristic flavor when cooked correctly.

-Types of rice for paella : which is the best?
+Types of rice for paellaWhich one is the best?

 Albufera Rice: perfect balance between flavor and texture

-At El Paeller, we recommend Albufera rice , a variety created by crossing Bomba, Senia, and Bahía rice.
-This combination offers the best of both worlds: the absorption capacity of traditional rice (Senia and Bahía) and the cooking resistance of Bomba.
+At El Paeller we recommend the Albufera riceThis variety is a cross between Bomba, Senia, and Bahia rice.
+This combination offers the best of each: the absorption capacity of the traditional varieties (Senia and Bahia) and the cooking resistance of Bomba.

-Bomba Rice: resistant, but less expressive
+Bomba rice: resistant, but less expressive

-Senia and Bahía rice dishes: intensity in its purest form
+Senia and Bahía rices: pure intensity

-Of course, they require precision: they are more sensitive to cooking .
-A mistake with the stove or timing can easily cause them to overcook, which is why they are usually in the hands of expert cooks or those who have mastered their paella.
+However, they do require precision: They are more sensitive to the cooking pointA lapse in the heat or time can easily cause them to overcook, which is why they are usually in the hands of expert cooks or those who have mastered their paella.

 Can you make paella with other types of rice?